 Any discussion about SEO, whether on Pinterest, your website, or any other platform, must begin with quality content.
 There’s simply no way around it.

-The truth is, search engine algorithms have gotten really smart at figuring out what people want to see.
+Search engine algorithms have gotten smart at figuring out what people want to see.
 That’s why you can no longer just pack a website with a bunch of useless, poorly-written content, scattering in as many keywords as possible and hoping to rank.
 That might work if you build a time machine and go back to 1995, but today you need to produce something of real value.

 What kind of content is good for Pinterest?